Code-bantai/C-project2/README.md

 # C-project2

-Bus reservation system using C,Data structure(Singly linked list)and File handling(To save the booked tickets data into an text file)
+Bus ticket reservation system using C,Data structure(Singly linked list)and File handling(To save the booked tickets data into an text file)